 - Develop continuous improvement programs

 To make the external peer review process the most effective, it should be ongoing.
-An ongoing external peer review program decreases risk, increases quality of care, facilitates the regular assessment of high-risk specialties, and reduces medical errors, adverse events, and malpractice costs over time.
+An ongoing external peer review program decreases risk, increases the quality of care, facilitates the regular assessment of high-risk specialties, and reduces medical errors, adverse events, and malpractice costs over time.

-The use of external peer review to supplement the internal peer review program can increase the effectiveness of a facility's overall peer review program.
-In setting up an external peer review process it is vital to choose the right partner, review the contract for areas of importance such as scope of reviewer qualifications, confidentiality, timeliness, and work to maximize the effectiveness of the program.
+The use of external peer review to supplement the internal peer review program can increase the effectiveness of a facility’s overall peer review program.
+In setting up an external peer review process it is vital to choose the right partner, review the contract for areas of importance such as the scope of reviewer qualifications, confidentiality, timeliness, and work to maximize the effectiveness of the program.
 A quality, effective external peer review program will pay off with decreased risk, increased quality of care, and lower costs of litigation and malpractice in years to come.